bontix-77/scRNAseq/Code/nf-scRNA/slurm_HPC /README.md

 ATTENTION: to run the HPC version of the nextflow please use the `nextflow.config` and the `seurat_celldex.R` versions contained in this folder.
 Include to the `r-scripts` folder the file `celldex.rds`.

+modules required in the HPC: slurm, nextflow and singularity.

 run the slum file by:

 ``` bash